Between 1900 and 2017, 20 elephant births took place in Switzerland:

 Why can young elephants become dangerous?

-Like most mammals living in social groups – including man – elephants are career-minded.
+Like most mammals living in social groups – including human beings – elephants are career-minded.
 At one time or another, most elephants want to climb up the hierarchy of their herd, or at least keep the place they have attained.

 This was also the case for Komali: